 Use a metal filter gismo thing or make your own from a sieve.
 Metal filters allow the coffee oils and flavonoids to seep into your coffee.
 If a metal filter is not possible, use a cloth filter bag as cloth filter bags allow some but not all the oils to get into your coffee.

 This is true regardless of brewing method, beans, roast, grind size and water temperature.

 How To Make Japanese Flash Cold Brewed Ice Coffee

 Brewing the exotic Japanese flash cold brew coffee is incredibly easy and is as simple as it sounds and as I have lightly laid out already.

 You are simply brewing a pour over coffee and letting it drip through the metal (the best choice) or Cloth (next best) filter and onto ice cubes.
-Since the hot brewed coffee is instantly cooled by the ice in the compartment if you are using a specialised device for making Japanese-style iced coffee or on a bed of ice below it, it is referred to as a flash cold brew.
+Since the hot brewed coffee is instantly cooled by the ice in the compartment, if you are using a specialized device for making Japanese-style iced coffee or on a bed of ice below it, it is referred to as a flash cold brew.

 This is literally all there is to it.
 Do follow the rules for making drip coffee as you are effectively drip brewing onto ice.

 Use the following ratios to make Japanese flash cold brew.